Manuel-Pickl/react-swipe-modal/README.md

 Show your ❤️ and support by giving a ⭐.
 Any suggestions are welcome!

-You can find more from me on my Homepage [manuelpickl.com](https://manuelpickl.com/).
+You can find more from me on my homepage [manuelpickl.com](https://manuelpickl.com/).

 ## License